 Get Organized for Summer Learning (learning space and learning options) from Imagination Soup

-Kids’ Summer Journal and Fun Guide Free Printable (24-page printable including ideas and forms for creating a summer bucket list) from A Cultivated Nest
+Kids’ Summer Journal and Fun Guide Free Printable (free 24-page printable including ideas and forms for creating a summer bucket list) from A Cultivated Nest

-Activity Calendars (an option for an activity a day instead of a standard bucket list) from Kids Activities Blog
+Activity Calendars (an option for an activity a day instead of a standard bucket list) with free July calendar from Kids Activities Blog

 Learn more about my eBook Montessori at Home or School: How to.
 Teach Grace and Courtesy!